azafly/azafly-web-gatsby/README.md

 **NB** :warning: :warning: :children_crossing:

 >It is imporatnt not to ever push directly to master.
-Of course, ideally we should protect this branch but as we are still on free Github :star_struck: this is not a poissibility.
+Of course, ideally we should protect this branch but as we are still on free Github :star_struck: this is not a possibility.
-Hence, ensure ypu create a branch and go through the PR and merging process.
+Hence, ensure you create a branch and go through the PR and merging process.

 - Create the new branch with a summary of the feature/fix and issue.
 For example 'TASK-2-Create-footer-link'
 - Create a pull request after the fix or feature is completed